 When I returned home two years later, I was required to report to the military draft board.
 I was fairly certain I would not be accepted because I had “a heart murmur” or something that almost kept me from serving an LDS mission.
 So, I confidently reported to the draft board.
 They scheduled a physical for me, and much to my surprise, I passed!
 At that time, I was told I’d receive my Army draft notice in the mail within the month.
 Well, before I got the draft notice in my hands, I stopped by the Air Force recruiter’s office and joined the United States Air Force.
 I entered Active Duty military service on September 8th, 1968.
 Ultimately, I made it a career.
 I served tours in England, Southeast Asia, and Germany.
 I separated briefly from the service long enough to attend and graduate from Brigham Young University-Provo.
 After graduation, I reentered the Air Force and served as a Foreign Affairs Officer.
 My primary area of responsibility (AOR) was the Middle East.
 I lived and traveled in many countries (Far East, Western Europe, and the Middle/Near East).
 For me, military service became my life; it defined me.
 It was a challenging career full of discipline, growth, learning, and excitement.
 Except for a lonely year in South East Asia (the longest year of my life), I fully enjoyed all my assignments.
 It was a great honor to serve.

-Then, six years later, I met another sweet and patient woman who was able to see beyond the obvious challenges.
-Kathy and I met in Long Beach California.
+Then, five (5) years later, I met Katherine Elizabeth Platt.
+She is a beautiful, sweet and patient woman.
+And, she was able to appreciate me and see beyond my obvious challenges.
+Kathy and I met at a Church Single Adult Conference in Long Beach California.
 At the time, she lived in Las Vegas and I lived in Illinois, so we had a very long-distance relationship.
 We kept in touch and visited when we could.
 We even dated a little and spent quality time together (and with our children).
 Kathy had two (2) children of her own.
 We all got along well, and I was very happy.
 But eventually, the long-range relationship became very expensive.
 We both prayed independently about each other and about what to do.
 We knew we were in love and we were right for each other.
 So, we “simplified our lives” and combine our families.
 We were married and sealed February 24th, 1990 in the Las Vegas Nevada Temple.
 We started out with nine (9) children and then added a 10th of our own.
-We have been married now for more than 30 years, and we look forward to many more.
+We have been married now for more than 31 years, and we look forward to many more.
 Together, we’ve grown as a united family with ten (10) beautiful children.
 They’re all grown now and have families and children of their own.
-Currently, we have 31 wonderful grandchildren who call us “Papa and Nana.”
+Currently, we have 32 wonderful grandchildren who call us “Papa and Nana.”
 We love them all; apparently, love has no bounds!

 After serving 24 years of active military duty, I hung up my uniform on December 31st, 1993 and retired from the Air Force.
 We settled in Henderson, NV.
 Kathy resumed her Nursing career, and I went back to school to study computer hardware technology and repairs.
 Eventually, I found work at Boulder City Hospital as an IT Tech, and later as their IT Manager.